masongcm/gmwebsite/content/project/cdgp/index.md

 The **Child Development Grant Programme (CDGP)** tackles both of these issues.
 Taking place in Northern Nigeria, the CDGP:

-- it provides pregnant women with a large monthly _cash grant_ until their child turns two
+- provides pregnant women with a large monthly _cash grant_ until their child turns two

-- at the same time, it organises _media campaigns and counselling_ for new mothers around how to feed and breastfeed their child
+- organises _media campaigns and counselling_ for new mothers around how to feed and breastfeed their child

 CDGP is funded by the Department for International Development and implemented by Save the Children and Action Against Hunger.
 It is evaluated by a consortium led by [Oxford Policy Management](https://www.opml.co.uk), and comprising [Itad](http://www.itad.com) and the [Institute for Fiscal Studies](https://www.ifs.org.uk), where I work.